google/cel-spec/doc/langdef.md

       string.(string) -> bool
     </td>
     <td>
-      tests whether the string operand contains the substring
+      Tests whether the string operand contains the substring.
+Time cost proportional to the product of sizes of the arguments.
     </td>
   </tr>
   <tr>